lenko-d/cyber-defence-agent/content/linkedin_post.md

 ## The Future of Cybersecurity is Here

-I'm excited to announce the completion of **CDA (Autonomous Intelligent Cyber Defense Agent)** - a groundbreaking cybersecurity system that represents a paradigm shift in how we protect digital assets.
+I'm excited to announce the completion of **CDA (Cyber Defense Agent)** - a groundbreaking cybersecurity system that represents a paradigm shift in how we protect digital assets.

 After months of intensive research and development, CDA delivers **enterprise-grade autonomous security** that operates 24/7 without human intervention.